ibfisiru/Simulated-AWS-Hospital-Migration/README.md

 4) Compliance & Optimization
 5) Cutover & Training

+## Terraform Setup
+   Each section has an associate terraform directory which contains the code used to deploy that section.
+For example:
+      - The directory 'Phase 3: VPC Setup' has a folder within it with used used to deploy the VPC's in the diagram below

 ## The following diagram was designed first and used as the blueprint for building the infrastructure:
 ![FPHN Architecture](https://github.com/user-attachments/assets/28ed0aba-21d7-44fe-bc02-a66694870c3f)